uilicious/k8-yaml-cleaner/README.md

 **Disclaimer:** This is a really hacky script, it probably will not work 100% for you, you may need to modify the script, or hand tune/scrub the data.

-# Step 3 - Import, Fail, Handtune
+### Step 3 - Import, Fail, Handtune

 See disclaimer, in step 2 - adjust your yaml, until its usuable / importable

-# Step 4 - BACKUP
+### Step 4 - BACKUP

 You do not want to repeat this whole process again.

+I apologies if the script isnt good enough, please send patches, or if your hardworking enough consider adding in a real YAML parser (instead of this evil regex search and replace).

+Hopefully it will help the next person, who will go through this.